LayerXcom/safety-oracle/README.md

 The above algorithm uses O(V^2) space because E is O(V^2) for any graph.

-In 2, checking if the justification of the message includes a validator requires O(1) time using a hash table on average case.
+In 2, checking if the justification of the message includes a validator requires O(1) time on average case using a hash table.
 For each validator, getting latest messages of the other validators and checking if the latest message conflicts with `CAN_ESTIMATE` requires O(M), so the total running time is O(VM).

 However, if you update the lobbying graph every time you get a message, this process can be improved.
 Updating the graph when a message comes requires O(V) time, because for a message the number of arrows that are newly connected in MessageDAG is at most V.